blepping/ComfyUI-sonar/docs/advanced_noise_nodes.md

 * You can enter a `+` (plus symbol) separated list of modes.
 The modes will be calculated and the result will be the average.
 Distance modes all have the common parameter `dscale` which defaults to 1 and can be overridden.
 Result modes use `rscale`.
 See below for a description on passing parameters.
 * It's possible to pass parameters to distance and result modes.
 Example with a result mode: `diff:idx1=0:idx2=1:rscale=0.5`

-**Note**: Some modes act as wrappers for other modes.
-Unfortunately, there isn't currently a good way to escape parameters.
-Modes ignore parameters they don't understand and the wrapper modes will pass through any parameters they don't use themselves so you _can_ pass parameters to the submodes as long as they don't conflict (and only up to one level).
+Some modes act as wrappers to other modes.
+All modes will just ignore parameters they don't understand.
+Each time a submode is called, one level of "_" at the beginning of parameter names is stripped off.
+It's not user-friendly but this does allow passing parameters to submodes.
+Since unknown parameters are ignored, you only need to bother with this if the mode that's calling the submode will use that parameter.
+Dumb example: `gradient_magnitude:name1=diff:name2=gradient_magnitude:_name1=f4:_name2=f4`. `gradient_magnitude` takes two submodes that it calls (specified with `name1` and `name2`).
+The top-level `gradient_magnitude` will consume the `name1` and `name2` parameters, strip one level of underscores off the parameter names and call the submodes.

 #### Distance Modes